Man Booker shortlisted author inspires prisoners to read

 As well as Lewes and Brixton, the initiative will also take place at HMP Swaleside.
 Prison librarians will be given lesson plans to use with their reading groups and participating prisoners will each receive a reading journal to track their progress and a certificate of achievement.
 Pigeon English will also be serialised on prison radio, reaching up to 50,000 prisoners across England and Wales.

 - Her Royal Highness The Duchess of Cornwall supports campaign to tackle low literacy in Middlesbrough in Media centre

-- Celebrating World Book Day in Blogs by Lizzie Poulton
+- Celebrating World Book Day in Blog by Lizzie Poulton

 - Can we address poverty by focusing on literacy?
-Frank Field MP thinks so. in Blogs by Emily McCoy
+Frank Field MP thinks so. in Blog by Emily McCoy